Unless the context indicates otherwise, as used in OAR chapter 101, divisions 1 through 60, the following definitions will apply:

 (39) “Plan year” means a period of twelve consecutive months.
 PEBB’s plan year is a calendar year.

-(40) “Qualified status change” (QSC) means a change in family or work status that allows or requires limited mid-year changes of benefit plans consistent with the individual event.
+(40) “Qualified status change” (QSC) means a midyear change event generally associated with a family change or a work status change that affects plan eligibility.
+Plan changes are allowed when consistent with the event. .

 (41) “Rescission” means a cancellation or discontinuance of coverage that has a retroactive effect.
 A cancellation or discontinuation of coverage that is prospective only, or one that is effective retroactively but is attributable to nonpayment of premiums or contributions, is not a rescission.

 (42) “Reinstate” means to reactivate previous benefits and enrollments, if available, to an eligible employee returning to eligible status within a specific time frame.
-Reinstated enrollment does not include FSAs or Long Term Care.
+Reinstated enrollment does not include FSAs, Long Term Care or Commuter plans.

 (43) “Spouse” means an individual who is legally married.
 A marriage or a relationship recognized as a legal marriage between two individuals in Oregon, or another state or foreign country, will be recognized in Oregon even though such a relationship would not be a marriage if the same facts had been relied upon to create the marriage in Oregon.
 The definition of spouse does not include a former spouse and a former spouse does not qualify as a dependent.